 You can see that it stays on the surface.

-The ad not going to creat urgent desire for a customized license plate, but their offer is pretty good.
+The ad not going to create and urgent desire for a customized license plate, but their offer is pretty good.

 So it’s not a bad approach to get started, I often use it when I need to create a ton of ads at the same time.